mohsincsv/mohsincsv/README.md

 Do I consistently achieve this ideal balance?
 I must acknowledge that I don't - sometimes what appears as elegant design is actually concealing underlying disorder.
 Nevertheless, I'm passionate about finding clarity within complexity.

 In past 6 years, I've worked across both AI research and engineering as a Researcher / ML Engineer / AI Engineer.
 I often find myself focusing on building systems that not only function efficiently but also deliver meaningful impact.
-I've learned to bridge theory, practical knowledge, and creative thinking to instill real impact in products.
+I've learned to bridge research, practical knowledge, and creative thinking to instill real impact in products.

 ## Technologies I Work With